What Does Bok Choy Taste Like?

 Cooks commonly add garlic, ginger, or soy to bok choy.
 These ingredients both enhance the flavor of bok choy and help hide some of the bitterness of the stalks themselves.
 Soy both adds some saltiness to the bok choy flavor and adds some potential moisture.

-Related Posts What Does Goat Taste Like?
-A Comprehensive Guide to the Flavor and Texture of Goat Meat
+Related Posts What Does Butternut Squash Taste Like?
+A Comprehensive Guide

 Bok choy is especially popular in a stir fry.
 Add water chestnuts or broccoli for extra crunchiness.
 Also, use the stalks for the stir fry as the leaves can wilt a bit and offer an odd shape and texture for a stir fry.